couchdeveloper/RXPromise/README.md

 ## Asynchronous Service Provider's Responsibility

-A promise shall always be created by the asynchronous service provider.
+A promise - more precisely, the _root promise_ - will be usually created by the asynchronous service provider.
 Initially, a promise is in the _pending_ state.

 When the asynchronous function eventually succeeds or fails the asynchronous service provider must _resolve_ its associated promise.
 "Resolving" is either fulfilling or rejecting the promise with it's corresponding values, either the final result or an error.

-That means, in order to resolve the promise when the task succeeded the asynchronous service provider must send the promise a _fulfillWithResult:_ message whose parameter represents the result value of the asynchronous function.
+That means, in order to resolve the promise when the task succeeded the asynchronous service provider must send the promise a _fulfillWithValue:_ message whose parameter represents the result value of the asynchronous function.
 Otherwise, if the asynchronous function fails, the asynchronous service provider must send the promise a _rejectWithReason:_ message whose parameter represents the reason for the failure, possibly an `NSError` object.

 An example how an asynchronous method could be implement which uses a subclass of a `NSOperation` as the underlaying asynchronous service provider is illustrated below: